turnkeylinux-apps/tkldev/docs/appliance/appliance-checklist.rst

 - [ ] any one-time configuration that doesn't include secrets should always be in ``conf.d/main``
 - [ ] any idempotent configuration which isn't required for basic functionality should PROBABLY be in inithooks
-- [ ] any one-time configuration that does include secrets should be treated on a case-by-case basis possibly in ``conf.d/main`` with secret regeneration occuring in firstboot scripts.
+- [ ] any one-time configuration that does include secrets should be treated on a case-by-case basis possibly in ``conf.d/main`` with secret regeneration occurring in firstboot scripts.

 Inithooks
 ~~~~~~~~~